 having two 100mm guns in single mounts and the break to the quarterdeck further

-Guided Missile Frigate Ladny laid down on 25 May 1979 at the Zaliv
+Guided Missile Frigate Ladny laid down on 25 May 1979 at Zaliv Shipyard,

 Now in service.